Ughanze23/thesis-project/README.md

 1. **Development Setup**
    - Install all prerequisites
-   - Run `python3 demo.py` to verify setup
+   - Start the web application to verify setup
    - Make changes in feature branches

 2. **Code Standards**